ilnweb/crwn-clothing/README.md

 <h1>React - crwn-clothing</h1>

 <p>This is a code along project from The Complete React Developer course.
-A complete ecommerce SPA created using create-react-app.</p>
+A finished ecommerce single page aplication created using create-react-app.</p>

 <a href="https://crwn-live-iln.herokuapp.com/"  target="blank"><h2>Check out project on Heroku</h2></a>